County of Baden: History

 The Confederates retained much of the Habsburg legal structure, which caused a number of problems.
-The local nobility had the right to hold the low court in only about one fifth of the territory.
+The local nobility had the right to hold the low court in only about one-fifth of the territory.
 There were over 30 different nobles who had the right to hold courts scattered around the surrounding lands.
-All these overlapping jurisdictions caused numerous conflicts, but gradually the Confederation was able to acquire these rights in the County.
-The cities of Baden, Bremgarten and Mellingen became the administrative centers and held the high courts.
-Together with the courts, the three administrative centers had considerable local autonomy, but were ruled by a governor who was appointed by the Acht Orte every two years.
-After the Protestant victory at the Second Battle of Villmergen, the administration of the County changed slightly.
+All these overlapping jurisdictions caused numerous conflicts, but gradually the Confederation was able to acquire these rights in the county.
+The cities of Baden, Bremgarten and Mellingen became the administrative centres and held the high courts.
+Together with the courts, the three administrative centres had considerable local autonomy but were ruled by a governor who was appointed by the Acht Orte every two years.
+After the Protestant victory at the Second Battle of Villmergen, the administration of the county changed slightly.
 Instead of the Acht Orte appointing a bailiff together, Zurich and Bern each appointed the governor for 7 out of 16 years while Glarus appointed him for the remaining 2 years.

 The governor lived in the Landvogteischloss (Governor's Castle) in Baden, which was expanded in 1486–90.
 The governor had his own lower court and he was the appellate court for the local lords' courts.
 He appointed some of the local administrators and the high court judges at Baden.
-The governor cast the deciding vote in the event of the tie in the high court.
-Due to the limited jurisdiction and the short, two year appointment, the governor's power was limited.
+The governor cast the deciding vote in the event of a tie in the high court.
+Due to the limited jurisdiction and the short, two-year appointment, the governor's power was limited.
 The local courts and village mayors had quite a bit of autonomy.

 The governor's income came from a death tax (converted in 1666 into an annual tax), a tax on people leaving the county, a tolerance tax on the Jews and customs fees.
 However, customs fees brought in so little that in the 17th century, the right to collect duties was auctioned off to the highest bidder.
 The county was the only federal condominium in the 17th century where Jews were tolerated.
 In 1774, they were restricted to just two towns: Endingen and Lengnau.
 While the rural upper class tried several times to finally expel the Jews, the financial interests of the authorities prevented this.
 The Jews were directly subordinate to the governor starting in 1696 when they were forced to buy a protecting and shielding letter every 16 years from the governor.
 The region was rarely profitable and being appointed a governor usually only resulted in modest wealth.